Tackling student skepticism of psychology: Recommendations for instructors

 Even with teachers’ best efforts, students often fail to see the degree to which psychology applies to everyday life.
 To most of them, the role of biology in health seems clear.
 The role of engineering in bridges and buildings also seems clear.
 In contrast, because the breath of psychology is often not evident to students, it is easy for them to assume that psychology has proven largely useless to society.

 Key teaching tip: Select some of the myriad real-world applications of psychology that you know will best resonate with your students.
-A partial list is available online (see also Lilienfeld, Lynn, Namy, & Woolf, 2011 and Zimbardo, 2004, for selective summaries).
+(See Lilienfeld, Lynn, Namy, & Woolf, 2011 and Zimbardo, 2004, for selective summaries.)
 Some key examples include:

 Operant conditioning techniques help manage the behavior of conduct-disordered children and have played a key role in training animals.